 Many students would prefer a flat or a bed-sit where there is no resident landlord.
 Students must rely on their own efforts to find such accommodation.
 It is scarce and expensive and we do not recommend students to do this.
 Details of letting agents in the area will be sent to the students on request.

 Students who attend Kingston University pay a reduced rate for tuition and fees.
-Tuition and fees for the 2011-2012 academic year is £3660 per semester and includes up to 16 credits.
+Tuition and fees is around £4785 per semester and includes up to 16 credits.
 The optional British Life course has an additional fee of £80.
 If you wish to take music courses, there is a £350 supplemental fee for the semester.

 Students will pay locally for room and meals and these costs will vary depending on the housing option selected.
-Fall students should budget about $4250 for housing and meals and spring students should budget about $5700 for housing and meals.
+Students should budget about $6132 for housing and meals.

 If you are studying in the UK for 6 months or less you do not need a student visa.
 Visas are required for students studying in the UK for a full academic year.